clivemchd/youtube-downloader/README.md

 - **Audio Downloads**: Extract audio from YouTube videos and convert to MP3
 - **HD Video Support**: Download high-definition videos with merged audio and video streams
 - **Quality Selection**: Choose from available video and audio quality options
+- **Anti-Bot Protection Bypass**: Uses modern YouTube API client to bypass "Sign in to confirm you're not a bot" errors
 - **Rate Limiting**: Prevents abuse with configurable request limits
 - **Comprehensive Logging**: Detailed logs for debugging and monitoring
 - **Robust Error Handling**: Graceful handling of errors and edge cases